Sean-w94/atmos/article.md

 Sticking with WebSockets kept the JavaScript payload small.
-For instance the engine.io library (which provides transport progressive enhancement), is an additional XXkb.
+For instance the engine.io library (which provides transport progressive enhancement), is an additional 54kb when browserified and minified.

-We also chose to build our own very light abstraction around the transport on the server side ([app/logic/sync.js][]) which again meant avoiding extra weight that socket.io (XXkb) or websocket-stream (200kb) would add on the client side.
+We also chose to build our own very light abstraction around the transport on the server side ([app/logic/sync.js][]) which again meant avoiding extra weight that socket.io (91kb) or websocket-stream (200kb) would add on the client side.
 This tiny abstraction isolates transport communication logic, making it easy for us to dynamically switch out the transport in the future (in order to provide support for old browsers,